 - Protecting Poultry and Rabbits: Keep the bird or animal area well secured at night.
 There are many night predators.
 Removing one predator often opens the area for another.

-- An Opossum Under the House or Deck: During the day, place ammonia-soaked rags or sprinkle human hair in the area they are visiting.
+- An Opossum Under the House or Deck: During the day, place containers holding ammonia-soaked rags in the area they are visiting.
 The smell will cause them to leave on their own come nightfall.

 Do not feed and avoid over-handling.
 Gently put the baby opossum into a small box with ventilation holes and close the lid.
 Bring to WCSV during our operating hours.